 This example shows how to create a sample C# library and reference it in a MapForce Function File (.mff).
 The .mff file can then be imported as a MapForce library.
-Referencing a C# library in a .mff file is one of the ways to import C# libraries in MapForce.
-A simpler alternative is to import .NET assemblies directly, see Example: Import Custom .NET DLL Assembly.
+Referencing a C# library in a .mff file is one of the ways to import C# libraries into MapForce.
+A simpler alternative is to import .NET assemblies directly.
+For more information, see Example: Import Custom .NET DLL Assembly.

-1.Create a new class library project in Visual Studio.
+Create a new class library project in Visual Studio.
 Notice that the function has been defined as public static.

-2.If you need special XML Schema types (such as date and duration), add a reference from your Visual Studio project to the Altova.dll library.
+If you need special XML Schema types (such as date and duration), add a reference from your Visual Studio project to the Altova.dll library.
 To obtain this library, generate C# code from a mapping without custom functions.
 The Altova.dll file will be located in the ..\Altova\bin\debug directory relative to the directory where the code was generated.
-To add the reference to Altova.dll in Visual Studio, on the Project menu, click Add Reference and browse for the Altova.dll file.
-Also, add to your code the following line: using Altova.Types; .
+To add the reference to Altova.dll in Visual Studio, click Add Reference in the Project menu and search for Altova.dll.
+Then add the line using Altova.Types; to your code.
 For information about how XML Schema types map to C# types, see Data Type Mapping.

-3.Build your Visual Studio project.
-The MyLibrary.dll is generated in your project output directory.
+Build your Visual Studio project.
+The MyLibrary.dll file is generated in your project output directory.

-4.Using an XML editor, create a new .mff file and validate it against the ..\Program Files\MapForceLibraries\mff.xsd schema.
+Using an XML editor, create a new .mff file and validate it against the following schema: C:\Program Files\MapForceLibraries\mff.xsd.
 Make sure that all references under implementation language="cs" point to the correct C# members and paths created previously.
-Also, the line function name="SayHello" must refer to the function name exactly as it was defined in C#, see also Configuring the .mff File.
+The line function name="SayHello" must refer to the function name exactly as it was defined in C#.
+For details, see Configure .mff File.

 <?xml version="1.0" encoding="UTF-8"?>